Long life lens ELMARIT R 28mm 1st

 1.Overview

-The ELMARIT R 28mm 1st is a long-lived lens among R-mount lenses, and about 50,000 units were produced continuously for 22 years from 1970 to 1992.
-Other lenses with long model lives are occasionally suspended from production, possibly because the produced inventory does not run out.
+The ELMARIT R 28mm 1st lens has one of the longest model lives among R-mount lenses, with approximately 50,000 units produced continuously over a 22-year period from 1970 to 1992.
+While other lenses with long model lives are occasionally discontinued, perhaps because the inventory produced never runs out, this lens has enjoyed such long sales.

 2.Usability

-I bought it again in 2023 and am using it with a LEICA R8 loaded with film.
-Looking at the black and white film shots, it is a lens that suits the emotion of film well.
+I have purchased this lens twice, repurchasing it in 2023 and using it with digital SLRs, mirrorless cameras, and a LEICA R8 loaded with film.
+It delivers excellent images with all cameras, but the results with black-and-white film suggest that it is a lens that suits the emotional feel of film well.

-When I bought it again, the hood was not included, so I looked for a used lens hood and bought one for about 7,000 yen.
-The lens hood is 12509, which is the same as the Elmarit R 35mm II.
+When I repurchased the lens, the hood wasn’t included, so I searched for a used lens hood and bought one for about 7,000 yen.

 3.Summary

-In conclusion, to sum up the Elmarit-R 28mm F2.8 I-type is a wide-angle lens from the film era.
+In conclusion, to sum up the ELMARIT R 28mm 1st is a wide-angle lens from the film era.
 When shooting with a digital camera, the resolution and flatness are inferior to modern lenses, but if you enjoy that as a way of depicting something, then this is a good lens to have.

 The 1-type Elmarit-R 28mm was produced over a period of 20 years, and although the design details have changed over the years, the basics of the lens have not changed.
 If you have any doubts about the image, we recommend having it overhauled as there is a possibility that the lens is cloudy or deteriorating.